 With green tea, the leaves are picked, quickly heated and then dried to prevent oxidation, where the green leaves would turn brown and consequently alter the flavour.
 Chinese green teas are heating by pan-firing, whereas Japanese green teas tend to be steamed.

 In contrast, black tea has been allowed to fully oxidise before being heat-processed and dried, giving it a dark colour and bolder flavour.

 Sencha is the most popular Japanese green tea and good quality Sencha tea is made from Sencha leaves that have been first steamed and then shaped.
 This produces a clear yellow/green tea, mellow flavoured tea.

-Matcha tea is made from green tea grown in the shade, where the leaves develop a deeper green colour, due to a higher chlorophyll content.
+Matcha tea is made from green tea grown in the shade, where the leaves develop a deeper green colour, due to higher chlorophyll content.
 The leaves are ground to a fine powder, which is then mixed with boiling water before serving.
 It has a light and slightly sweet flavour, which lends itself perfectly to desserts and sweeter drinks.

-Is Green Tea healthy?
+Is Green Tea Healthy?

 Green tea is long established in Asian countries with varieties mainly originating from China and Japan.
 It has become more popular in the west, in part for its potential health benefits.
 Catechins, the anti-inflammatory polyphenols found in green tea, have been shown to potentially have some anti-cancer properties and have been linked to lower risk of heart and liver disease.